-Vetting the trade
+Vetting the trade – Comparing subcontractor quotes

-It’s essential at this stage that you understand what each subbie has allowed for.
+Before you hire a subcontractor, it’s essential at this stage that you understand what each subbie has allowed for.
 There’s no one “correct” way to get this done.
 Some builders use software like Buildsoft, CostX, or Expert Estimator to fill in information and start ticking boxes.
 Others use custom Excel sheets.
 Provided you have a way to compare quotes apples-to-apples, you’re ready to start your vetting.

 So you did your scope of works document, your subcontractors are singing your praise, and hopefully you now have three or four comparable quotes to review.
 This is the comfortable place us estimators refer to as “nirvana.”
 The estimating manager gets to leave his butt-kicking boots in the cupboard for the day.